rocLv/usepy/README.md

 playing
 =======

-Watch and Learn Python, for fun.
+Watch and Learn Python.
+Just for fun.